nalinahuja/qcd/README.md

 ## QCD

 <p align="justify">
 QCD is a bash utility that allows the user to quickly change from one directory to another by specifying a valid path or symbolic link to the program as a commandline argument.
 QCD works completely locally by storing symbolic links in a file called <i>store</i> which is by located within the program folder <i>~/.qcd</i>.
 QCD learns which directories you visit by storing symbolic links and their respective absolute paths and storing them in a way such that if a keyword is passed to QCD, the program can resolve the absolute path from the keyword if it has been seen by QCD.
+The program is designed to deliver a snappy experience while still packing a lot of functionality.
 </p>

 ## Install QCD